felipecodes/backend-graphql/README.md

 npm install
 ```

+### Running the tests

+We are using the [`mongodb-memory-server`](https://github.com/nodkz/mongodb-memory-server) for testing.
+Thus, you need only run the following command:

+`npm run test`

 ### Running the app

 Whenever you want to run locally you have to have MongoDB running in the background.
 Example from mongodb documentation: [Runnig mongodb on ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#start-mongodb).